 Ezekiel 37.1-10.

-The title of this article comes from the gospel song, “Dem Bones,” which most people don’t know is a spiritual, ’cause all they know is, “Ankle bone connected to the shin bone, shin bone connected to the knee bone…” They think it’s about anatomy.
+The title of this article comes from the gospel song, “Dem Bones.”
+Most people have no idea it’s a spiritual, ’cause all they know is, “Ankle bone connected to the shin bone, shin bone connected to the knee bone…” They think it’s about anatomy.
 Or skeletons.
 Well anyway.

-If you’re an American who remembers when the World Trade Center was destroyed in 2001, the destruction of the temple felt way worse.
-For Jews it was a blow to both their patriotism and their religion.
-It didn’t only feel like their nation was destroyed, but like they were now utterly cut off from God.
-It felt like being damned.
+If you’re an American who’s old enough to remember when the World Trade Center was destroyed in 2001, the destruction of the temple felt way worse.
+For Israelis it was a blow to both their patriotism and their religion.
+It didn’t only feel like their country was destroyed, but like they were now utterly cut off from the L

 So, through Ezekiel, God sent ’em a message of hope.